 #3 They are prone to health issues

-Based on innumerable studies, puppies who are not properly weaned are likely to suffer from more health issues compared to the ones that stay with their mom for at least 8 weeks.
-Puppies who are separated too early from their mothers are generally malnourished and suffer from a weakened immune system.
+Based on innumerable studies, puppies not properly weaned are likely to suffer from more health issues (compared to the ones that stay with their mom for at least 8 weeks).
+Puppies separated too early from their mothers are generally malnourished with a weakened immune system.
 Due to such negative findings, the 8-week minimum has become a gold standard for separation from the litter.
-ARF, it’s no rocket science and you certainly don’t need to rely on studies to understand the reasoning behind it.
-This is pure logic – it is in the best interest of puppies to receive as many nutrients as possible from their mother’s milk, which will then provide them with a solid foundation for good health.
-It’s the same concept with humans – babies who were nursed by their mom develop a stronger immune system than the ones who weren’t.
-Simply put, it’s not safe for a puppy to leave his or her mother and littermates before 8 weeks.
-If you want a healthy puppy, then please you must wait.
+But really, it’s no rocket science, and you certainly don’t need to rely on studies to understand the reasoning behind it.

 #4 They need the time to bond with their mother

-When puppies get to spend more time with their mother, they learn to receive love and protection (and, of course, food) from her.
-As puppies see their mother as the pack leader, they also learn A LOT from her during these 8 weeks – from discipline to social skills.
-Once puppies are properly weaned, they become more independent through the direction and support of their mother who encourages self-reliance.
-Sadly, a fearful mother will produce fearful puppies while a calm mother will produce calm puppies.
-Therefore, it’s NEVER a good idea to get a puppy from online or a pet store (where they’re supplied by evil puppy mills that breed dogs in horrific, deplorable conditions and treat them like pure commodities).
+Sadly, a fearful mother is likely to produce fearful puppies while a calm and confident mother is likely to produce calm and confident puppies.
+Therefore, it’s NEVER a good idea to get a puppy online or from a pet store (where they’re supplied by evil puppy mills that breed dogs in horrific, deplorable conditions and treat them like pure commodities).
 Dogs who are forced to live in overcrowded, filthy, tiny wire cages (or even smaller windowless breeding boxes) are prone to breed fearful, anxious puppies with a host of health issues.

 #5 They tend to have behavioral issues

-When you’re getting a puppy before 8 weeks, you may feel like it’s easier to establish a bond.
-BUT, the truth is that a puppy who has been separated from the mother too early tends to have more behavioral issues.
-Excessive barking, aggression, reactivity (e.g. to noises or strangers), biting/nipping, housebreaking/potty training difficulty, destructive behavior (e.g. chewing), resource guarding (or the opposite – food passiveness), and attention-craving are all problematic behaviors that have been indisputably exhibited more in dogs who were not properly weaned compared to those who stayed the full 8 to 12 weeks with their mother.
+Excessive barking, aggression, reactivity (e.g. to noises or strangers), biting/nipping, housebreaking/potty training difficulty, destructive behavior (e.g. destructive chewing), resource guarding (or the opposite – food passiveness), and attention-craving are all problematic behaviors that have been indisputably exhibited more in dogs who were not fully weaned or properly socialized with littermates compared to those who stayed the full 8 to 12 weeks with their mother.
+If you can wait 12 weeks, that’s even better for the puppy.

 #6 They tend to have psychological issues